University certificate

 4.2.4.
 Clinical Management during Labor

 4.2.5.
-The Postpartum Period in Women with Multiple Sclerosis
+Postpartum Care for Women with Multiple Sclerosis

 4.3.
 Peripheral Neuropathies